CI-tron: The testing gateway

 Adding devices under test to your gateway

-Once you followed the previous steps, if your device is already supported (OP6 and OP6T), then it’s as simple as conecting the PDU to the gateway, and then moving over in the dashboard and clicking DISCOVER.
-The device should automatically be detected, start training, and eventually appear as a runner in gitlab.
+If your DUT is already supported (e.g. OP6 and OP6T), then it’s as simple as connecting the DUT to the PDU and clicking DISCOVER.
+The device should automatically be detected, start training (go through multiple boot cycles to verify that it works), and eventually appear as a runner in gitlab.